 Coxa valga describes a deformity of the hip where there is an increased angle between the femoral neck and femoral shaft.

 Coxa valga is often associated with shallow acetabular angles and femoral head subluxation.

 neuromuscular disorders, e.g. cerebral palsy

 Craniotabes is defined as a softening of the skull bones that may be normally present in newborns.

 The crescent sign refers to a linear cleft due to subchondral fracture in the setting of osteonecrosis.

 It was originally described as a radiographic finding, however, it can also be seen on cross-sectional imaging.

 In the setting of Legg-Calve-Perthes disease, it heralds the beginning of the ...

 The crossing sign is seen on true lateral plain radiographs of the knee when the line of the trochlear groove crosses the anterior border of one of the condyle trochlea.
 It is a predictor of trochlear dysplasia.
 Trochlear dysplasia has been linked to recurrent patellar dislocation 1,2,4.
 The cro...

 The crossover sign, also known as the 'figure of 8' sign, is a plain film sign that indicates acetabular retroversion 2.
-Acetabular retroversion is a predisposing factor for pincer-type femoroacetabular impingement and is thought to promote hip osteoarthritis 3.
+Acetabular retroversion is a form of pincer morphology and predisposing factor for femoroacetabular impingement and is thought to promote osteoarthritis of the hip 3.